HRT - Why is there a shortage and which medications are affected?

 What form of HRT should I use?

-The oestrogen that I usually prescribe for women is called 17 beta-estradiol.
-This is a 'body identical' oestrogen, so has the same molecular structure as the oestrogen in our bodies before the menopause.
+The estrogen that I usually prescribe for women is called 17 beta-estradiol.
+This is a 'body identical' estrogen, so has the same molecular structure as the estrogen in our bodies before the menopause.

-It is safer to have the oestrogen as a patch or gel, as this is absorbed directly through our skin into our bloodstream and has less side effects and risks.
-These types of oestrogen can be given to women who suffer with migraines and those with a higher risk of blood clot.
+It is safer to have the estrogen as a patch or gel, as this is absorbed directly through our skin into our bloodstream and has less side effects and risks.
+These types of estrogen can be given to women who suffer with migraines and those with a higher risk of blood clot.